Craft Beer Me

 50 N Main St, Waynesville, NC 28786, United States

-2. Oskar Blues
+Oskar Blues – Brevard

 Oskar Blues is an institution in the craft beer scene.
 This is especially true in the Oskar Blues Brewery in Brevard, where it first ran its taps on December 12, 2012, for the East Coast.
-The taproom offers free tours of the breweries an outdoor patio bar to have a pint after the tour.
+The taproom offers free tours of the breweries and an outdoor patio bar to have a pint after the tour.
 The CHUBwagon on site also offers delicious burgers and fries that go perfectly with your brew.

 Oskar Blues Brewery Taproom – Brevard